ConfigMgr

 LogFiles

-There are several logs to use to follow the process of USMT, the overall would be the SMSTS.log file, but while the SMSTS.log sits on one line “Executing command line…. scanstate.exe / loadstate.exe….” there are several things going on behind the scenes, so you’d look for the approprate log.
-The log will be in the SMSTSLOG subfolder while the TS is running, or merged in after.
+There are several logs to use to follow the process of USMT, the overall would be the SMSTS.log file, but while the SMSTS.log sits on one line “Executing command line…. scanstate.exe / loadstate.exe….” there are several things going on behind the scenes, so you’d look for the appropriate log.
+The log will be in the SMSTSLOG subfolder while the TS is running or merged in after.
 More info on MS Docs

 • SMSTS.log